Roofing On a New Level in Kansas City

 Extends the life of rooftops.
 Shielded from the effects of ultraviolet light and high heat by the plant layer, green roofs last significantly longer than conventional roofs.
 Thus despite initially higher installation costs, the life cycle costs of a green roof can be considerably lower.

 Provides heating and cooling effects for the building.
 The air trapped in the various layers of the green roof act as insulation that keeps buildings warmer in winter and cooler in summer.
-According to Massachusetts Low Impact Development Center, a green roof can reduce winter heat loss by 25% or more.
+According to the Massachusetts Low Impact Development Center, a green roof can reduce winter heat loss by 25% or more.
 Plants also shade the rooftop from the heat of summer sunlight.